How to Get Rid of Pimples: Can Salt Water Really Do the Trick?

 Mechanical exfoliation is not advisable for broken skin, so avoid physical scrubs for now.
 The Journal of the American Medical Association recommends using salicylic acid or topical retinoids to aid in skin renewal, minimize oil production, and heal the skin.
 JAMA notes that you'll need to stick to an anti-acne routine for two to three months before your dermatologist can assess if it’s working.

 Meanwhile, at home, you can incorporate acne-fighting products into your skincare routine.
 Eskinol Pimple Relief Facial Wash helps cleanse and brighten pimple-prone skin.
 It also contains cica and green tea extracts, which soothe inflammation and restore the skin’s moisture barrier.

 For bigger pimples, apply Eskinol Pimple Relief Spot Gel Corrector to help dry and minimize them.
-In between washes, spray POND’S Antibacterial Mist, especially if you wear a mask, to keep bacteria from clogging your pores.
+For even toned skin and refined pores, use POND'S Acne Clear Facial Foam, which also has .
 Avoid picking at your pimples if you want them to heal faster.

 Social media floats a lot of content on how to get rid of pimples, but some of them are just too good to be true.
 To be safe, always consult your trusted dermatologist before trying a skincare trend, and do your research before applying any treatments or products to your skin.